bacalhau-project/bacalhau/docs/examples/workload-onboarding/rust-wasm/index.md

 Bacalhau supports running jobs as a [WebAssembly (WASM)](https://webassembly.org/) program rather than using a Docker container.
 This examples demonstrates how to compile a [Rust](https://www.rust-lang.org/) project into WebAssembly and run the program on Bacalhau.

+## TD;LR
+Run WASM job on Bacalhau

 ### Prerequisites

-* You'll need the latest `bacalhau` client installed by following the [getting started instructions](../../../getting-started/installation).
+* To get started, you need to install the Bacalhau client, see more information [here](https://docs.bacalhau.org/getting-started/installation)
 * A working Rust installation with the `wasm32-wasi` target.
 For example, you can use [`rustup`](https://rustup.rs/) to install Rust and configure it to build WASM targets.

 For those using the notebook, these are installed in hidden cells below.

-## 1. Develop a Rust Program Locally
+## Develop a Rust Program Locally

 We can use `cargo` (which will have been installed by `rustup`) to start a new project and compile it.